Request a call back!

 How many house fires happen a day?

 A house fire was reported every 89 seconds in the United States in 2022, which means that nearly sixty homes caught fire every hour.
-Fire departments across the United States responded to 490,000 house fires in 2018, or roughly 1,342 per day.
+Fire departments across the United States responded to 490,000 house fires in 2018, an average of 1,342 per day.

 Where do most house fires start?